Cfee2000/twilio-proxy-admin-app/README.md

 Notice: This app and the information contained herein is not legal advice, and Twilio recommends that you consult with your legal counsel to make sure that you are complying with all applicable laws in connection with communications you transmit and receive using Twilio.
 Ultimately, you are responsible for ensuring that your use of Twilio complies with all applicable laws and regulations.
 Please also refer to our [**Terms of Service**](https://www.twilio.com/legal/tos>) and [**Acceptable Use Policy**](https://www.twilio.com/legal/aup) for more information.

-This app is not a product sold by Twilio, and Twilio accepts no resposibility for your use of this app, nor is bound to support your use of this app or any modifications you make to this app for your own personal or business use.

 Please see here: [**Legal Considerations**](https://support.twilio.com/hc/en-us/articles/360011522553-Legal-Considerations-with-Recording-Voice-and-Video-Communications) for more on recording voice communications with Twilio, and [**Voice Recording Encryption**](https://www.twilio.com/blog/voice-recording-encryption-generally-available) for more on encrypting voice recordings.